Qwestr/Qwestr-API/README.md

 A new migration folder/ files will be created.
 You can then execute the migration using<b>
 `yarn migrate:update` or `yarn migrate:update-verbose`.

+Once you execute a migration, you will also have to generate new Prisma Client code by running<b>
+`yarn generate`

 ## Available Scripts

 In the project directory, you can run: